 The Best Oven Mitts of 2020

-The Cuisinart Silicone Oven Mitt boosts multifunctionality.
-The medium-long cuff prevents oven rack burns and the thick insulation provides a level of heat resistance more than adequate for those who cook or bake with cast iron.
+The Cuisinart Silicone Oven Mitt boasts multifunctionality.
+The medium-long cuff wards off oven rack burns and the thick insulation provides a level of heat resistance that's more than adequate for cooking or baking with cast iron.
 The silicon wrapped palm provides an anti-slip grip.
-Moreover, the fit of the mitt provides an adequate level of sensitivity to easily remove the lid of a dutch oven or latch onto the ears of a pie dish.
-A thorough inspection of the construction of these gloves showed them to be sturdily built and primed for prolonged, heavy use.
+Moreover, the fit of the mitt provides plenty of sensitivity for easily removing the lid of a dutch oven or latching onto the ears of a pie dish.
+A thorough inspection of the construction of these gloves indicated that they're sturdily built and primed for prolonged, heavy use.

 There's not a whole lot to complain about with Cuisinart's mitts.
-We will say that some people might not like the "lobster claw" design that puts the thumb under the fingers as opposed to next to them.
-The fit is on the bigger side as well, so folks with smaller hands might find them a bit baggy.
+We will say that some people might not like the "lobster claw" design that puts the thumb under rather than next to the fingers.
+The fit is on the larger side as well, so folks with smaller hands might find them too baggy.
 Finally, this model is really hard to get on without a free hand unless they're hanging from a hook.
-That said, the mitts have a big metal ring sewn onto the cuff making the described one-handed maneuver possible.
+That said, the mitts have a big metal ring sewn onto the cuff which makes the described one-handed maneuver possible.
 All and all, these mitts will handily dispense with any hot work you and your kitchen can dish out.

-These unique oven gloves offer users decent heat protection, superb grip, and dexterity.
-The LoveU. gloves boast a full silicone exterior, making them easy to clean as they are impervious to water penetration and stain-causing oils, etc. The grippy nature of the silicone is also quite useful for handling the small ears of pie dishes, removing pyrex and cast iron lids as well as cracking hard to open jars.
-Finally, these gloves offer two size options — one size fits most and L/ XL — a rare feature to be sure.
+These unique oven gloves offer decent heat protection, superb grip, and delightful dexterity.
+The LoveU. gloves boast a full silicone exterior, which makes them easy to clean because they're impervious to liquids or stain-causing oils.
+The grippy nature of the silicone is also quite useful when handling the small ears of pie dishes, removing pyrex and cast iron lids, or cranking hard to open jars.
+Finally, these gloves offer two size options — one size fits most and an L/ XL — a rare feature to be sure.

 While these gloves offer users a host of benefits, they are not the best for high heat.
-When gripping a 500ºF cast iron panhandle, the heat bled through to the tester's hand in ~8 seconds.
-While the insulation provides enough time to get a hot item from the oven to the stovetop, we would recommend other products if you're frequently baking or cooking at high temperatures.
+When gripping a 500ºF cast iron panhandle, the heat bled through to our tester's hand in ~8 seconds.
+Although that level of insulation provides enough time to get a hot item from the oven to the stovetop, we would recommend other products if you're frequently baking or cooking at high temperatures.
 A final concern is the baggy fit of the gloves which may bother some folks.
-However, the loose fit makes getting these gloves on and off one-handed a cinch.
+The loose fit, however, makes getting these gloves on and off one-handed a cinch.

-If you are frequently baking with cast iron or roasting on high heat, the Big Red House mitts provide superior protection for kitchen crucibles.
-In our insulation test with a 500º F six-pound cast iron pan, testers struggled to maintain their grip long enough for the heat to bleed through.
-Not only does the cotton insulation provide prolonged protection, the 4 ½" cuffs offer forearm shielding for all but the deepest ovens.
+If you're frequently baking with cast iron or roasting on high heat, the Big Red House mitts provide superior protection for kitchen crucibles.
+In an insulation test with a six-pound cast iron pan heated to 500º F, our testers struggled to maintain their grip long enough for the heat to bleed through — more than 40 seconds.
+Not only does the cotton insulation provide prolonged protection, the 4 ½" cuffs supply forearm shielding for all but the deepest ovens.

-While these mitts have ample heat resistance, they are not the most sensitive for gripping pot lids and the ears of casserole dishes.
-We also had concerns about the durability of this product as the hook loops tore out under minimal strain.
-Despite the hook loop issue, the rest of the construction appears to be solid with the main seams being three thread overlock stitching.
-All said, these mitts' superior heat protection outweighs the need to baby the hook loops.
+While these mitts have ample heat resistance, they are not the most sensitive for gripping pot lids or the ears of casserole dishes.
+We also have concerns about the durability of this product because the hook loops for hanging them tore out under minimal strain.
+Despite the hook loop issue, the rest of the construction appears to be solid with the main seams sporting three thread overlock stitches.
+Overall, these mitts' superior heat protection outweighs the weakness of the hook loops.

-While we like the length of these mitts, the fit is on the looser side, even for those with large hands, making smaller items a bit tough to grasp.
+Although we like the length of these mitts, the fit is on the looser side, even for those with large hands.
+This can make it tricky to grasp smaller items.
 The length of the cuff also makes one-handed donning and doffing a tall order unless they're hanging from a hook.
-Finally, the lining is not secured, so wet hands will pose the problem of turning them inside out if you're not careful.
+Finally, the lining is not secured, so wet hands can cling to the material and cause them to turn inside out if you're not careful.

-Testers with larger hands were thrilled with the Homemaxs mitts as they fully accommodated their thumbs and forefingers.
-At the same time, these mitts have good insulation, making them capable of handling red hot cast iron.
-Despite the thick lining, this mitt provided decent dexterity and was easily slid on one-handed when laying on a countertop or hanging from a hook.
+Testers with larger hands were thrilled with the Homemaxs mitts because they could fully accommodate their thumbs and forefingers.
+At the same time, these mitts provide good insulation, which makes them capable of handling red hot cast iron.
+Despite the thick lining, this mitt still supplies decent dexterity and is easy to slide on one-handed when laying on a countertop or hanging from a hook.
 The hook loop stitching is sturdy, too, unlike many of the other models we have tested.

-The main problem that we found with these mitts is that they only come in one size, and if your hands are small to medium, they may be cut a little too big for you.
-Additionally, we would like to have the option to purchase them separate from the pot holder they come with as the pot holders will be redundant for many people.
-Aside from these two minor complaints, we were quite pleased with the quality of these simple and effective mitts
+The main problem that we found with these mitts is that they only come in one size, so if your hands are small to medium, they will probably be cut a little too big for you.
+Additionally, we would like to be able to purchase them separately from the potholder that they come with because we suspect the potholder will be redundant for many people.
+Aside from these two minor complaints, we were quite pleased with the quality of these simple and effective mitts.

-The All-Clad Textiles Silicone Oven Mitt is one of the few models we've reviewed that is sold as a single.
-However, there are plenty of kitchen tasks where one gloved hand is all that is required.
-With that in mind, this model offers plenty of forearm coverage for reaching into deep or tall ovens.
+The All-Clad Textiles Silicone Oven Mitt is one of the few models we've reviewed that is sold as a single mitt.
+There are plenty of kitchen tasks, however, where one gloved hand is all that is required.
+With that in mind, this model offers plenty of forearm coverage for reaching into tall or deep ovens.
 Unlike the mitts with full silicone palms, we found the All-Clad's striped application of this grippy material over the thick cotton insulation to be more comfortable and secure when grasping the handles of heavy pots.

-On the flip side, one mitt might not be sufficient for some cooks.
+On the flip side, one mitt won't be sufficient for some cooks.
 Additionally, this model is best suited to small to medium size hands.
-The purlicue (the space between the thumb and forefinger) is cut fairly shallow, making a solid grip around a handle a bit insecure if your thumb isn't fully seated.
-Thus, the dexterity that the All-Clad allows decreases as one's hand size increases.
-That said, those with middling hand sizes will find this model to be a good fit capable of being slid on one-handed from a hook or laying on a countertop.
+The purlicue (the space between the thumb and forefinger) is cut fairly shallow which makes obtaining a solid grip around a handle nearly impossible if your thumb isn't fully seated.
+Thus, the dexterity of the All-Clad seems to decrease as one's hand size grows.
+That said, those with medium hand sizes will find this model to be a good fit that's capable of being slid on one-handed from a hook or laying on a countertop.

 We found the Cuisinart Neoprene Mini Oven Mitts to be well suited to the specific needs of a toaster oven.
-First, the half mitt design does not extend beyond the palm and so they are also easy to get on and off.
-Second, the "lobster claw" positioning of the thumb underneath the four fingers makes them best suited to pinching tasks.
+First, the half mitt design does not extend beyond the palm so they're easy to get on and off.
+Second, the "lobster claw" position of the thumb under the four fingers makes them ideal for pinching tasks.
 Finally, they take up very little space.
-All of these features make them perfect for pulling a tiny baking sheet or racks out of a relatively shallow toaster oven.
+All of these features make them perfect for pulling a tiny baking sheet or rack out of a relatively shallow toaster oven.

-The neoprene used on the palms of these mitts is fairly grippy, but it is not suited to high heat.
+The neoprene used on the palms of these mitts is fairly grippy, but it is not suited for high heat.
 In fact, it will melt with prolonged exposure to excessive temperatures.
 Additionally, the shallow purlicue makes gripping handles difficult to say the least.
-Despite these shortcomings, these mitts work really well with a toaster oven where a traditional mitt or pot holder would be overkill, eating up precious space in a small kitchen or breakroom.
+Despite these shortcomings, these mitts work really well for a toaster oven where a traditional mitt or potholder would be overkill and occupy precious space in a small kitchen or breakroom.
 Sometimes, less is more.

-While the Semboh gloves offer a great degree of hand movement and sensitivity, they are not the best for ordinary kitchen heat protection.
-They are, however, a great barbecue or brick oven glove.
+Although the Semboh gloves offer a great degree of hand movement and sensitivity, they are not the best for ordinary kitchen heat protection.
+They are, however, a great glove for barbecues or brick ovens.
 Why the distinction?
-These gloves let conductive or direct heat bleed through rapidly.
-Conversely, they are better suited to convective heat protection where movement of the hands is essential.
-Hence, these gloves are great for handling barbecue tools and bread peels above and around open flames.
+These gloves allow conductive or direct heat to bleed through rapidly, but they're capable of blocking convective heat while supplying plenty of dexterity.
+Hence, these gloves are great for handling barbecue tools and bread peels above or around open flames.

-Unfortunately, these gloves have a snug fit in the fingers, which adds to the maneuverability, but makes them difficult to don and doff.
+These gloves have a snug fit in the fingers which adds to the maneuverability, but it makes them difficult to take on and off.
 Additionally, when the gloves are removed, there is the risk of pulling the liners out because they are not sewn into place.
-While this isn't a big deal with mitts, the sperate fingers of this model make working the liners back into place quite frustrating.
-Yet, of all the gloves that we tested, these offered the best forearm protections and the best construction while maintaining comparable insulation to their competitors.
+Although this isn't a big deal with mitts, the sperate fingers on these gloves make working the liners back into place quite frustrating.
+Yet, of all the gloves that we tested, these offered the best forearm protection and the best construction while providing comparable insulation to their competitors.

-The SWISH ADOBE 1/2 mitts are great for any cooking situation where you need a little protection from hot surfaces but don't need to move heavy items or make a closed hand grip.
+The SWISH ADOBE half mitts are great for any cooking situation where you need a little protection from hot surfaces but don't need to move heavy items or make a closed hand grip.
 These "lobster claw" style mitts only cover the fingers and thumb, leaving the palm and wrist exposed.
-As such, this model is best for pinching the ears of dishes and pot or grabbing the edge of a baking sheet or grill.
+As such, this model is best for pinching the ears of dishes or grabbing the edge of a baking sheet.
 The sacrifice in versatility comes with the benefit of simplicity.
-These mitts stack one inside the other, they are soft enough to tuck into almost any space for easy access and they can easily be wiped down if they're dirty.
-Thus they are ideal for a camping kitchen kit.
+These mitts stack one inside the other, they're soft enough to tuck into almost any space, and they can easily be wiped down if they get dirty.
+Thus, they are ideal for a camping kitchen kit.

-It could go without saying, but all the benefits that these mitts boast are also detriments when placed outside of their appropriate context.
-Due to the limited depth of the finger and thumb slots, it is impossible to make a fist, and thus gripping pan handles is out of the question — incidentally, this is why we do not have an "insulation duration" spec for the SWISH.
-However, if one uses this protective equipment with properly tuned expectations, then they are well worth keeping handy for cooking under the stars.
+It could go without saying, but all the benefits these mitts supply come with corresponding detriments when used outside their appropriate context.
+Due to the limited depth of the finger and thumb slots, it is impossible to make a fist, so gripping panhandles is out of the question — incidentally, this is why we could not measure an "insulation duration" spec for the SWISH.
+However, if one uses this protective equipment with properly set expectations, then they are well worth it for cooking under the stars.

 Why You Should Trust Us

-This review began with extensive research on the oven mitt market.
-We looked at dozens of products, reading consumer reviews as well as seeking professional insight.
-With much deliberation, we narrowed the field of candidates to 26 models that we purchased for testing.
-Our team then devised and implemented simple but telling tests informed by our understanding of the needs and safety concerns of culinary hot work in both home and working kitchens.
+This review began with extensive research of the oven mitt market.
+We looked at dozens of products, reading consumer reviews, and seeking insight from outside culinary professionals.
+With much deliberation, we narrowed the field of candidates down to 26 models that we purchased for testing.
+Our team then devised and implemented simple tests informed by our understanding of the needs and safety concerns of culinary hot work in both home and working kitchens.